Archmage-Coalition/dndreams/src/main/resources/lore.md

 Reawakened by the player, the Wither's new purpose is to kill them and any other sapient beings nearby.
 When slain, it will drop its nether star: a crystalized power source formed from charged souls.

-## Architects' Siege & The Wraith King
+## Architects' Siege & The Fallen Sentinel of the Deep
 The siege is begun by an influx of power in the ancient portal, twisted by madness to allow the spirits of the dead to come forth, twisted by sculk and madness.
 The portal, while stabilized by Elrunez, is tainted by insanity and will not become usable until the madness settles.

 The energy stolen from the warden by the ancient portal eventually retakes the shape of the warden, now an entity only of mind, soul, and madness.
 Destroying this entity will stabilize the portal.